gromver/rjv-react/README.md

 ### Scope
 Sets the data scope of the form - all relative paths will be resolved against the nearest scope up the component tree.
-By default `FormProvider` component sets the scope to the root `/` path.
+> By default `FormProvider` component sets the scope to the root `/` path.

+Properties:

 Name | Type | Default | Description
 --- | :---: | :---: | ---